JulianLeviston/snaker-elm/README.md

 Things I'd like to change:

-* Experiment with and pick better data structures for the grid.
 * WebSockets with Phoenix
 * Using something that uses `requestAnimationFrame` instead of `setTimeout`
 * Possibly try re-building pieces in WebGL